 Interestingly enough, the hair on your body that most closely resembles pubic hair is your beard.
 Is there a reason for that?
 We'll explore some theories in a minute.
 Before we do, learn a quick lesson.
 You're welcome for that.

-For the vast majority of guys, pubic hair is much curlier than the hair on their heads too.
-Just as differences in coarseness matter, the additional curl is a big deal when you’re learning how to manage your pubic hair.
+For most guys, pubic hair is much curlier than the hair on their heads.
+Just as differences in coarseness matter, the additional curl is a big deal when you're learning how to manage your pubic hair.
 If you want to soften or moisturize it, you want products that are better for curly hair.

-Naturally, we have to discuss how the color changes below the belt.
-There are guys who have the same color of hair all over their bodies except under the shorts.
+Naturally, we have to discuss how the color changes below the waist.
+Some guys have the same color of hair all over their bodies except under the shorts.
 That question about carpets and drapes is legitimate.

 So, Why Are Pubes Different?

-Let’s get to the question that is really burning deep within you.
+Let's get to the question that is burning deep within you.
 Why are pubes so weird?
 What makes them tick?
-Scientists study a lot of things, but it turns out that this essential question isn’t that high on the list of things doctors study.
+Scientists study many things, but it turns out that this essential question isn't that high on the list of things doctors study.
 There is no definitive answer as to why pubes are pubic.
 That said, there are some experts with some compelling ideas.
 We curated some of the most likely and some of the most fun theories we could find.

-There are urologists who theorize that curly pubic hair is better at trapping pheromones.
+Some urologists theorize that curly pubic hair is better at trapping pheromones.